 However, merchants are allowed to offer discounts for customers who pay in cash rather than by card.
 For example, a business may apply a flat $0.10 discount when someone pays with cash, but offer no discount for card-based payments.

 Interchange fees are the charges that businesses pay to card issuers when a customer uses a credit or debit card at their store.
 When a merchant processes a customer’s transaction, an extra percentage of that sale is tacked on and paid by the merchant to the card issuer.

 Assessment feesNot to be confused with interchange fees, which are charged per credit card transaction, assessment fees are charged on a merchant’s total monthly sales completed with each issuer.
 At the end of each month, the merchant pays a percentage of that month’s sales completed by each credit card brand back to the issuer.

 Payment processing fees

 Merchants and businesses usually apply payment processing fees when customers pay bills with a credit card – like utilities, rent payments, tuition and more – online through a payment portal.
 These processing fees are usually added to the amount processed and the customer pays them on top of the bill.

 Not surprisingly, many consumers are unhappy with convenience fees and believe merchants should eat the costs.

 In one famous example, Verizon felt the wrath of its customers when it announced in December 2011 that it would charge customers a $2 convenience fee if customers paid with credit or debit cards through the company’s website or via telephone.
 The company quickly reversed its decision after a flood of complaints.

-If you've been issued a surcharge, contact your card issuer and give them the name and location of the merchant, says Carr.
+Remember that surcharges and credit card convenience fees are different.
+While processing fees are allowed by most issuers and state governments, surcharges are not.
+If you’ve been issued a surcharge, contact your card issuer and give them the name and location of the merchant.

-If you live in one of the states where surcharges are illegal, complain to the Consumer Financial Protection Bureau, says Dan Rosenfeld, a spokesman for the Massachusetts Office of Consumer Affairs and Business Regulation.
+If you live in one of the states where surcharges are illegal, file a complaint to the Consumer Financial Protection Bureau.